Ulum Islamiyyah is a member of, and subsribes to the principles of, the ©Committee on Publication Ethics (COPE)

 Standards of Objectivity: Review of submitted manuscripts will be conducted objectively.
 The reviewers shall express their views clearly, with supporting arguments.

-Promptness: If a reviewer believes it is not possible for him/her to review the research reported in a manuscript within the designated guidelines, or within stipulated time, he/she should notify the editor, so that the accurate and timely review can be ensured.
+Promptness: If a reviewer believes it is not possible for him/her to review the research reported in a manuscript within the designated guidelines, or within the stipulated time, he/she should notify the editor, so that the accurate and timely review can be ensured.

 Conflict of Interest: All reviewers should have no conflict.